plotly/dash-pivottable/CONTRIBUTING.md

 /Utilities.js.map
 ```

-You will need to move the following files to a folder inside your `dash-pivottable` project.
+You will need to move the modified files to a folder inside your `dash-pivottable` project.
 Then you will need to update your imports in `dash-pivottable/src/lib/components/PivotTable.react.js`:
 ```
 import React, {Component} from 'react';
 import PropTypes from 'prop-types';